Clinical Laboratory Sciences, Bachelor of Science

 Admission Office - Queens Campus

-The Bachelor of Science degree with a major in Clinical Laboratory Sciences is designed to prepare graduates to become highly trained clinical laboratory technologists.
+The Bachelor of Science degree with a major in Clinical Laboratory Sciences prepares graduates to become highly trained clinical laboratory technologists.
 During the professional phase of this program, students will gain valuable hands-on experience practicing in the field at University affiliated clinical sites.

 The program will prepare graduates to: